Market

 Trade Receivables and Loans:

 Trade receivables are initially recognized at fair value.
-Subsequently, these assets are held a t
+Subsequently, these assets are held at

 amortized cost, using the effective interest rate (EIR) method net of any expected credit